 "The numbers that drive business intelligence as it stands today don’t tell a complete story.
 That’s because the way the executive suite sees the business is not exactly how customers see the business, and social media snippets aren’t enough to fill the gap.
 To truly understand and satisfy customers’ needs and correct problems, they must first understand why a phenomenon is happening, rather than go with a gut feeling.
 Adding qualitative analytics to their dashboard alongside the quantitative data can give them that big picture because it’s adding the 'why' to the 'what.'
 Many think of hard numbers when they’re formulating their business intelligence strategy, but those will only tell them what their customers are doing, not what motivates them to do those things"

 — Adam Rossow, Partner, iModerate

-To learn more about using data and market analysis to guide your organization to success, download MarketResearch.com’s free eBook How to Succeed Using Market Research.
+To learn more about using data and analysis to guide your organization to success, download MarketResearch.com’s free white paper on the importance of market research.

 Are you new to our site?
 MarketResearch.com offers the most comprehensive collection of market intelligence products and services on the web, with industry reports from 720 top advisory and consulting firms.
 To find out more about our business intelligence solutions, visit our website.